Texas Instruments wants to hand more cash back to shareholders

 "So now to entice shareholders they're pushing the cash return story," Rolland said of Texas Instruments and other chip companies.

 The stock is up 31 percent over the past 12 months.
-However, it slipped 1.3 percent to $45.84 alongside a lower underlying market on Thursday, after the company announced the new cash return policy.
+However, it slipped 1.3 percent to $45.84 alongside a lower underlying market on Thursday, after announcing its new cash management policy.

 "Our capital management strategy reflects our beliefs that free cash flow growth is most important to maximizing shareholder value in the long term," March said.